KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/APIstructure.md

 -   **Layered Architecture**: A clear separation of concerns between presentation, business logic, data access, and database layers.
 -   **Dependency Injection**: FastAPI's DI system is used to manage dependencies and decouple components, particularly for injecting services and repositories into the API routers.
 -   **Standardized I/O**: All API endpoints use a consistent JSON structure for requests and responses, including a standardized format for errors and pagination.
+-   **RouterBase Pattern**: All routers inherit from a common base pattern providing consistent logging, response formatting, and error handling.
+-   **Correlation ID Support**: Each request is tracked with a unique correlation ID for distributed tracing across components.
 -   **Configuration-driven**: Key behaviors are managed through configuration, not hard-coded.
--   **Extensibility**: The architecture is designed to be extensible, particularly for adding new trading strategies and API endpoints.
+-   **Extensibility**: The architecture is designed to be extensible, particularly for adding new trading strategies and API endpoints through plugin discovery.
+-   **Global Exception Handling**: Unified exception handling with standardized error responses across all endpoints.

 ### 1.2.
 Key Directory Mapping